Style guide

 └── baz_service.proto // package foo.bar.baz.v1

-Packages should be lower_snake_case
+Packages should be in lower_snake_case

 (Why?)